ab1168/aspire_trochoidal/README.md

 ## Installation

+Automatic Install:
+You can install this gadget by going to "Gadgets" menu in Aspire Vectric V12 and then using "Install New Gadget" menu, select the release file.

+Manual Install:
 1. **Download** the gadget files from this repository.
 2. **Copy** the `TrochoidalGadget.lua` (or the provided gadget folder) into your Vectric Aspire gadgets directory.
 Typically:
    - Windows: `C:\Users\<YourUserName>\AppData\Roaming\Vectric\Aspire\Gadgets\`